OfficeDev/OfficeJSAddinWidget/README.md

 4. <strong>addInId</strong><br>
    The ID of your add-in published in AppSource<br>

+> [!NOTE]
+> This parameter is case sensitive.
+Please use upper case in order to succeed.

 5. <strong>addInName</strong><br>
    The full name of your add-in in percent encoding format.
 For example, "space" should be %20, and "-" should be %2D...etc.<br>